-Starting a company, an electrical contracting at that is not easy.
-Early on, you must remember that there is no shortcut to success.
+Starting an electrical business is not easy.
+Early on, you must remember that there is no shortcut to success in starting an electrician business.
 However, that shouldn’t stop you from pursuing your dream.
 If it helps, many successful electrical contracting businesses have been to where you are now, and within a few years, they got through the industry.

 So, what does that entail?
 How did others do it?
 Here are a few tips –